TeamLemonPie/BeddoMischer/README.md

 - update website overlays via websocket and javascript (This avoids reloading the page which otherwise would result in ugly flashing overlays.)
 - send updated data to BeddoControl to allow a UI refresh in BeddoControl (if connected)

-propagate clear commands to all connected BeddoFabrik systems in order to clear their internal buffers and prepare for a new round.
+propagate clear commands to all connected BeddoFabrik systems in order to clear their internal buffers and prepare for a new round

 #### Handling Communication btween BeddoMischer and BeddoControl:
   - new round